Dynamit/healthcare-microsite/src/data/article/introduction.md

 ## What We’ll Cover

-Over the next eight weeks, we will release one article every other week focused on a different aspect of healthcare.
+Over the next several weeks, we will release one article every other week focused on a different aspect of healthcare.

 We start today with a look at how users find doctors and how we might enhance that process in a way that’s more meaningful for both the patient and the provider.